abhaygupt-a/Netflix-Data-Analysis-using-SQL/README.md

 ### Data Collection and Loading

 #### Data Sources
-- Netflix dataset containing information about movies, TV shows, directors, cast, genres, countries, duration, and ratings.
+- Netflix dataset containing information about movies, TV shows, directors, cast, genres, countries, duration, and ratings downloaded from Kaggle.

 #### Data Loading Process
-- Data was initially loaded into Python for preprocessing and then imported into the raw data layer of SQL Server.
+- Data was initially loaded into Python for preprocessing and then imported into the raw data layer of MS SQL Server.

 ### Data Cleaning
 - **Title Column**: Converted from `varchar` to `nvarchar` to support foreign characters and ensure visibility and correct representation of all characters.